Ladvien/ladvien.github.io/_posts/2020-06-14-arduino-nano-33-bluetooth-low-energy-setup.md

   while (!Serial);
 ```

-To see when the BLE actually is connected, we initialize the pins connected to the built-in RGB LEDs.
+To see when the BLE actually is connected, we set the pins connected to the built-in RGB LEDs as `OUTPUT`.
 ```cpp
   // Prepare LED pins.
   pinMode(LED_BUILTIN, OUTPUT);